gaberomualdo/encrypt-with-password/README.md

 ## License and Credits

-encrypt-with-password was built solely by web developer and student [Fred Adams](https://xtrp.io/).
+encrypt-with-password was built solely by web developer and student [Gabriel Romualdo](https://xtrp.io/).

 The code is completely OSS and is MIT Licensed.
 See LICENSE.txt for details.